 7. Is the course open to non-native speakers of English?

 The course is available to both native and non-native speakers of English.
 Your tutors would tell you that some of their most successful course members have been non-native speakers.
 Non-native speakers need to have equivalent level of English as IELTS 6.5 or C1 (Advanced level).
 If you do not know your level, you may take the FREE Placement Test on our website to find out.

-Upon successful completion of your course, you will receive a TESOL certification awarded by Eton Institute, accredited by EAQUALS.
+Upon successful completion of your course, you will receive a TESOL certification awarded by Eton Institute.

-The fee includes tuition, course materials, certification and moderation fees.
-Airfares, accommodation and food are not included.
+The program fee includes tuition and registration.
+An additional amount is required for the course material.
+Airfares, accommodation, and food are not included.

 You may pay the entire course fee at the time of registration, or you may just pay a deposit of $500 and pay the balance of the course fee on the day before the course starts.
 Also available, for the Extended course, is a three-part payment plan; 10% deposit, 40% before or on first day and 50% half way through the course.
 This is only for payments made at the institute and not for online website bookings.

 11. How many students on average are in the program each month?

 On average we have about ten trainees enrolled in each course, although this is an average and it may be more or less.
 The maximum number of students is 15.
 Most of our participants are from English-speaking countries such as the United States, the United Kingdom, Canada, or Australia.
 We do accept non-native speakers of English who have a high proficiency in the English language.